joshstevens19/uniswap-dapp-integration-monorepo/angular/README.md

 ## Warnings on builds on angular 10 +

-Starting with version 10, Angular now warns you when your build pulls in a CommonJS package. `uniswap-dapp-integration-shared` and `@ethersproject` (which we use internally in `uniswap-dapp-integration-shared`) are CommonJS packages.
-As they are shared with react and vue packages.
+Starting with version 10, Angular now warns you when your build pulls in a CommonJS package. `uniswap-dapp-integration-shared` uses `@ethersproject`internally which is a CommonJS package.
+Also the `uniswap-angular` uses `bignumber.js` which again is a CommonJS package.
 You can safely ignore the warnings in your angular.json.

+TODO!!!!!!!!!!!

 To do this in your angular.json file look for the build object and add `allowedCommonJsDependencies`: